lyft/clutch/docs/advanced/security-auditing.md

 TODO: insert picture/gif

 The Slack sink requires your [Slack app’s](https://api.slack.com/start) bot token and the channel to post the messages.
-You can optionally provide filter rules to control what kinds of slack audits are sent to your channel.
+You can optionally provide filter rules to control what kinds of Slack audits are sent to the channel.

 Example Config:
 ```yaml title="backend/clutch-config.yaml"